 ![]() Hello, and welcome to my website.
-I'm sixty two years old and reside in Rensselaer NY, just across the Hudson from Albany.
-I work for the State of New York as a computer programmer and systems analyst.
-While I have a variety of interests, current my most passionate one is collecting knives made by Spyderco.
+I'm a former resident of New York State and retired from government service there as a computer programmer and systems analyst back in 2009.
+I "escaped" New York in 2011 and moved south, to the outskirts of Greenville, SC. where I've enjoyed living ever since.
+While I have a variety of interests, currently my most passionate one is collecting knives, especially those made by Spyderco.
 I concentrate primarily on their folders with plain edge blades and front locks.
 The pictures here represent the bulk of my collection.
 The Spyderco Kiwi, shown on the right in a variety of "flavors" is a particular favorite of mine.
 The Kiwi Crossing sign in the photo was a gift from Phil Melhop, a friend and fellow Spyderco collector from New Zealand where the Kiwi is a national symbol.
 The Kiwis in this picture are just part of my Kiwi collection, click HERE to see them all.
 I also enjoy visiting many of the knife-related forums on the web.
 I have learned a lot of very useful information from the folks there, get to share my opinions with others and, on rare occasions, am able to help someone by sharing my limited knowledge.
 The views expressed on this website are mine, and mine alone.
 I do not represent any company or other interest group on either a formal or informal basis.
 Thanks for coming, I hope you enjoy your visit here. |

 |||||